hugoeditor/hugocms/backend/help/system/cron.en.md

 files.
 It does not change the crontab, it only prints the lines; review, then apply them (`crontab -e`).

+The other way round, `bin/crontab-entries.sh --status` answers what is already in place: it reads the existing crontab and shows, per website, which of the three tasks is scheduled and at what interval — plus entries pointing nowhere (website removed), duplicated ones, and those starting a Pro task without a license.
+If the host manages cron through a web panel, hand over its export:
+`--status=cron.txt` or via standard input (`--status=-`).
+Nothing is changed here either.

 ## Pausing tasks

 Each of the three tasks can be paused per website without touching the host's